 Treatment is aimed at preventing contact with the allergen.

-- Mild-potency topical steroids may be prescribed for thinner skin on the face and skin fold areas.
+- Low-potency topical steroids for thinner skin, such as on the face and skin folds.

 Seek medical evaluation for a persistent or recurrent rash of unknown origin.
-Your physician may perform allergic contact patch testing.
-Skin biopsy is sometimes used to confirm the diagnosis.
+Your medical professional may perform patch testing (application of a series of chemicals under patches, usually applied to the back and left on for 48 hours) to check for potential contact allergies.
+A skin biopsy is sometimes used to confirm the diagnosis.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.

 Kang S, Amagai M, Bruckner AL, et al. Fitzpatrick’s Dermatology.
 9th ed.
 New York, NY: McGraw-Hill Education; 2019.